BMW 1 Series interior, tech and practicality

 Rear seat space

-The back seats are a lot more spacious than previous 1 Series models, but it’s still a little more cramped than an Audi A3 or Volkswagen Golf.
-You physically can seat adults in the back row but they’ll have almost no spare legroom if taller passengers are sat up front.
-Rear headroom is also pretty poor, especially on cars with the optional sunroof, so taller adults might have to slouch to avoid bumping their heads.
+The back seats are a lot more spacious than previous 1 Series models, but it’s still a little bit cramped compared to an Audi A3 or Volkswagen Golf.
+A tall adult will struggle to sit comfortably behind another tall adult, but two average-sized adults will have enough space.
+Rear headroom could also be better, especially on cars with the optional sunroof, so taller adults might have to slouch to avoid bumping their heads.

 You’ll find Isofix mounts on the two rear-outer seats, but cars like the BMW X1 and Mercedes GLA make better baby-carrying vehicles.
 These SUVs are larger and higher off the ground – the 1 Series’ lower hatchback body style means you have to bend down quite far to reach the rear seats.